The Most Accurate CAT4 Practice Tests

 - Spatial reasoning skills are crucial for success in science, technology, engineering, and maths (STEM)

-- Measures abilities not assessed by traditional exams like the 11+ or SATs
+- Measures abilities not assessed by traditional exams like the 11+ or SATs.

 Effective CAT4 Test-Taking Strategies